chaincodelabs/lightning-route-builder/README.md

 This assignment is broken down into stages, starting with a basic route and adding complexity as the stages progress.
 To accommodate this, some of the inputs/outputs will be hardcoded in the beginning.
-You should write a single program that extends functionality as you progress thorough the tasks.
+You should write a single program that extends functionality as you progress thorough the steps.
+The output of your final program should be as described in step 3.

-You *may* use external libraries to parse payment requests, but must write your own code for calculation of paths in the route and TLV encoding (in task 3).
+You *may* use external libraries to parse payment requests, but must write your own code for calculation of paths in the route and TLV encoding (in step 3).

 Your solution should:
 * Calculate fees [as described in bolt7](https://github.com/lightning/bolts/blob/master/07-routing-gossip.md#htlc-fees).